vandijkstef/wafs/README.md

 Create a section for a specific route (TODO: Is this aware of var urls?)

 #### UItools
 A bunch of functions to create DOM elements.
-Currently not in good shape, needs complete rework
+Reworked, needs docs

 ### Flow